 You may (and I encourage you to) work together to complete your assignments and selfassessment questions on Top Hat.
-I also encourage you to meet with your classmates outside of our designated times to study sessions.
+I also encourage you to meet with your classmates outside of our designated times for study sessions in the lab.

 Post-lab quizzes and exams are closed notes.
 You will work with your group members on assessments only during the group portion of exams.